tonyfg/project_euler/README.md

 # Project Euler solutions

-This is my implementation of some Project Euler problems in a few programming languages.
+This is my implementation of some Project Euler problems in several programming languages.
-This is usually my go-to when learning a new programming language so don't be too scared by the uglyness of the code.
+This is usually my go-to when learning a new programming language so don't be too scared by the ugliness of the code.

 [![WTFPL][2]][1]